 4 Review

-Having carried out their review, officers recommend only minor changes to bring the Whistleblowing Policy up to date.
-A copy of the draft Policy is attached as an appendix to this report with proposed additions shown in bold italics and deletions struck through.
+Having carried out their review, officers recommend only minor changes to various job titles to bring the Whistleblowing Policy up to date.
+A copy of the draft Policy is attached as an appendix to this report.

 Following consideration and approval by the Fire Authority at its October meeting, the Policy will be available on the Authority's website.
 It will also be brought to the attention of all employees on the Service's weekly newsletter.

 5 Financial Implications

 There are no direct financial implications arising from this report.

 6 Legal Comment

 Although the Fire Authority is not legally required to have in place a Whistleblowing Policy, the Government expects all public bodies to have such policies, which are assessed as part of the annual audit process.

 7 Appendix

 Draft Whistleblowing Policy

 8 Background Papers

 There are no background papers associated with this report.

+Appendix to report on Review of Whistleblowing Policy Shropshire and Wrekin Fire and Rescue Authority Audit and Performance Management Committee 14 September 2017

+Brigade Order, Human Resources 5 Part 10 - Reporting of Illegality and Malpractice - Whistleblowing

+Purpose

-Brigade Order, Human Resources 5 Part 10 Reporting of Illegality and Malpractice - Whistleblowing Purpose The Authority's expectation on propriety and accountability is that Members and all workers will lead by example in ensuring adherence to rules, procedures and recommended practices.
+The Authority's expectation on propriety and accountability is that Members and all workers will lead by example in ensuring adherence to rules, procedures and recommended practices.
 Please note that throughout this Brigade Order the word 'workers' refers, not just to those employed directly by the Authority, but also to people engaged in work with the Authority, such as those on fixed-term contracts, agency staff, consultants, suppliers and contractors.

 Members are bound by the Code of Conduct adopted by the Shropshire and Wrekin Fire and Rescue Authority and the professional conduct of workers is covered in the respective regulations and procedures relating to firefighters and non-operational personnel.

 The purpose of this Brigade Order is to enable workers to raise concerns about unlawful conduct, financial malpractice (including fraud, bribery and corruption), failure to comply with any legal duty, danger to health and safety, damage to the environment and other unethical conduct.

-If workers raise a concern under this policy, they reasonably believe that it is in the public interest to do so and they have not taken any part in the illegality or malpractice, the Authority and the Chief Fire Officer are committed to ensuring: - Their safety they will not be at risk of suffering any form of retribution - Their confidence the harassment or victimisation of anyone raising a concern will not be tolerated - That the matter is handled in the most appropriate way and according to the procedures laid out It is intended that the public, suppliers and contractors may also rely upon the principles laid down in this Order to raise concerns about illegality and malpractice.
+If workers raise a concern under this policy, they reasonably believe that it is in the public interest to do so and they have not taken any part in the illegality or malpractice, the Authority and the Chief Fire Officer are committed to ensuring:

+- Their safety they will not be at risk of suffering any form of retribution - Their confidence the harassment or victimisation of anyone raising a concern will not be tolerated - That the matter is handled in the most appropriate way and according to the procedures laid out

+It is intended that the public, suppliers and contractors may also rely upon the principles laid down in this Order to raise concerns about illegality and malpractice.
 Some of the specific details relating to those directly employed by the Authority will not, however, be relevant in such cases.
 Separate arrangements are also in place to allow suppliers and contractors to report concerns.
 These are detailed in Procurement Brigade Orders.

+Strategic Aims

-Strategic Aims This Brigade Order specifically assists:
+This Brigade Order specifically assists:

-Strategic Aim 4 - 'To deliver an effective fire and rescue service, which provides value for money for our community now and into the future.'
-Targets are:
+• Strategic Aim 4 - 'To deliver an effective fire and rescue service at a cost that is acceptable to our community'